-Figure 2: Building questionnaires with ScoFORMS
+Fig. 2.
+Building questionnaires with ScoFORMS

 Figure 2, on the left, shows the ScoQUE interface for selecting questions for a questionnaire.
 Previously, the questions were inserted into the system, using another interface.
-On the right, the therapist is choosing a particular answering type, namely a multiple choice.
+At the center, the therapist is choosing a particular answering type, namely a multiple choice.
 The following step is naturally to define the selectable answers.

-Finally, the therapist may also decide if and at what points the patient should get synopsis, score feedback. warnings, incentive words congratulations.
+Finally, the therapist may also decide if and at what points the patient should get synopsis, score feedback, warnings, incentive words or congratulations.
 The way these are presented and combined with the patient answers is also configurable.
 For example, after a task completion, an incentive may appear as a sentence or a graphic depicting the patient's.
 The application's behaviour can also be configured to act according to the patients' choices, detecting whether the patient is answering the questions automatically or if he concentrated in his task.
-Detection mechanisms range from the amount of words used in an answer to the time spent to answer it.
-Warnings are prompted with anomalous situations.
+Detection mechanisms range from the amount of words used in an answer, to the time spent to answer it.
+For instance, at the right side of fig. 2, the therapist decided that the resulting form will popup a message when the patient selects option 4 for the question presented in the other screenshots of the figure.

-ScoTIVITY and ScoTHOUGHTS allow the creation of artefacts for registering activities and activity plans and thoughts.
+ScoTIVITY & ScoTHOUGHTS.
+These tools allow the creation of artefacts for registering activities and activity plans and thoughts.
 In general, these flavours are a subset of ScoQUE, as the units (questions) are usually centred on text-entries, within a simple pre-defined structure (e.g. a classification of thought plus a free-text entry).
 Nonetheless, ScoTIVITY introduces alarms as an activity reminder or planner, and ScoTHOUGHTS assumes units as templates, i.e. a thoughts-form is often a single unit that will be instantiated every time the patient registers a thought.
 Therapists may also configure help, reports and rewards.
 A common criterion for rewards is the number of registered thoughts.